-After remote starting, the car continues to be locked but with deactivated movement detector remote start have been fulfilled.
+After remote starting, the car continues to be locked but with deactivated movement detector\.

+With PCC key

+The light indication for Approach lighting flashes a few times when the button is pressed and then changes over to constant glow if all criteria for remote start have been fulfilled.
 However, this does not mean that remote start has started the engine.

-With PCC5 key

-The light indication for Approach lighting flashes a few times when the button is pressed and then changes over to constant glow if all criteria for

-4 Only on PCC key, see Remote control key with PCC - unique functions (p.
-159).
+Only on PCC key, see Remote control key with PCC\ - unique functions (p.
+167).

-5 For more information on the PCC key, see Remote control key with PCC - unique functions (p.
-159).
+&lt;sup>5 For more information on the PCC key, see Remote control key with PCC\ - unique functions (p.
+167).

-6 For more information on Approach lighting, see Remote control key - functions (p.
-158) and Approach lighting (p.
-96).
+For more information on Approach lighting, see Remote control key - functions (p.
+166) and Approach lighting (p.
+101).